andresgongora/synth-shell/README.md

 ### fancy-bash-prompt.sh
-Adds colors and triangular separators to your bash prompt.
+Adds colors and triangular separators to your bash prompt, and if the current working directory is part of a git repository, also git statuses and branches.
 For best results, consider installing (and telling your terminal to use) the `hack-ttf` font alongside the powerline-fonts (the later is required for the separators).